youngNyvek/goledger-challenge-besu/README.md

 docker logs -f besu_node-0
 ```

 This will also deploy a smart contract to the network.
 The contract is a simple storage contract that has a variable that can be set and get.
+Note that it will log the contracts address, which will be important later.
 If you want to check the contract's source code, you can find it in the `contracts` folder.
+The contract's ABI can be found in the `/besu/artifacts/contracts/SimpleStorage.sol/SimpleStorage.json` file.

 # The challenge